 Every family is different, from their needs to their wants.
 In this post, I will be talking only about adopting a rescue dog.
 Please note, just because a rescue dog is right for our family, getting a dog from a reputable/responsible breeder maybe right for yours.
 Weather you decide to get a pup from a shelter/rescue organization or a breeder, make sure you do your research and ask around.

 Are we ready for another dog?

 This past summer I became very ill and at one point my humans didn’t know if I would make it.
 (You can read that entire story HERE.)
 During that week of unknown, it hit my humans hard, especially my mom.
 To keep her mind from thinking every single possible outcome we slept the week away.
 Thankfully, I was put on medication and bounced back to my normal doodle self.
 The thought of not having a dog around scared my humans and they were asking themselves what were we waiting for.
 This started the process of adding another dog to our family.
+There are lots of worries people have when buying a dog, such as leaving them alone all day whilst the owners are out at work.
+If this is a worry you have, you should consider getting a home security camera for apartment so you can check up on your pet whilst you’re away!
+There are also lots of horror stories about them biting or other bad behaviours.
+If you did happen to be bitten by a dog, if you wanted to take this matter further, you could contact Nehora Law Firm.
 Other important point we thought about:

 - Can we afford another dog?

 - Do we have time for another dog?